CenterForOpenScience/osf-selenium-tests/README.md

 ##### Installing a webdriver:

 In order for Selenium to be able to control your local browser, you will need to install [drivers](https://seleniumhq.github.io/selenium/docs/api/py/#drivers) for any browsers in which you desire to run these tests.
-Start with a driver such as [GekoDriver](https://github.com/mozilla/geckodriver/releases) (firefox) or [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) (Note: it is not suggested you run these tests in Safari or IE).
+Start with a driver such as [GekoDriver](https://github.com/mozilla/geckodriver/releases) (firefox) or [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+(Note: IE is not supported.
+Safari is only partially supported -- running the tests in Safari is not recommended).

 Go to any of the driver links above, install the applicable driver for your system, and move the executable into your *PATH*, e. g., place it in */usr/bin* or */usr/local/bin*.